-Date 1, 2018 Date 2, 2018 Date 3, 2018
+Date 1, 2020 Date 2, 2020 Date 3, 2020

 Time 1 Time 2 Time 3

 Location 1 Location 2 Location 3

 Location 1 Overflow Location 2 Overflow Location 3 Overflow

 Room 1 Room 2 Room 3

 Room 1 Overflow Room 2 Overflow Room 3 Overflow

 Address 1 Address 2 Address 3

 City 1, New Jersey Zip 1 City 2, New Jersey Zip 2 City 3, New Jersey Zip 3

-In order to encourage full participation in this opportunity for public comment, please submit any requests for needed accommodations, such as interpreters, listening devices or mobility assistance, no less than 48 hours prior to the above hearings to the Board's Secretary at the following address.
-Customers may also file written comments with the Secretary of the Board of Public Utilities at 44 South Clinton Avenue, Third Floor, Suite 314, P.O.
-Box 350, Trenton, New Jersey 08625-0350 ATTN: Secretary Aida Camacho-Welch, whether or not they attend the public hearings.
-To review PSE&G's rate filing, visit http://www.pseg.com/pseandgfilings.
+In order to encourage full participation in this opportunity for public comment, please submit any requests for needed accommodations, such as interpreters, listening devices or mobility assistance, 48 hours prior to the above hearings to the Board's Secretary at the address below.

+Members of the public may also file written comments with the Secretary of the Board at 44 South Clinton Avenue, 9th Floor, P.O.
+Box 350, Trenton, NJ, 08625-0350 ATTN: Secretary Aida Camacho-Welch, or by email to board.secretary@bpu.nj.gov, whether or not they attend the public hearings.